-Last week, lovers all over the world celebrated their relationship — and some couples toasted with champagne anshutterstock_196844984d an engagement ring.
+Last week, lovers all over the world celebrated their relationship — and some couples toasted with champagne and an engagement ring.
 Adulthood encourages us to take things a bit more seriously and think about the future with more responsibility.
 In particular, that fabulous ring for which you paid a leg and an arm, better be insured.

 “Insurance might not be the most romantic thing to think about on Valentine’s Day, but taking time to evaluate and update your insurance coverage can help get your relationship off to the right start,” said Chris Hackett, Property Casualty Insurers Association, director of personal lines.
 “Insurers want to help you make the best insurance coverage choices, so it’s important to contact your agent or company to talk through options as you plan for your future.”